Toyota RAV4 vs Honda CR-V: Which Is the Right Crossover for You?

 Safety

 We will keep this section brief.
-For 2021, the Insurance Institue For Highway Safety (IIHS) ranks both the CR-V and RAV4 Top Safety Picks with their best headlight options.
+For 2021, the Insurance Institute For Highway Safety (IIHS) ranks both the CR-V and RAV4 Top Safety Picks with their best headlight options.
 Both models scored Good on every crash test conducted.
 These are two very safe vehicles in a segment where safety is a shopper priority.

 We will add one footnote.
 Prior to the 2019 model year, Toyota scored Poor on one of IIHS’s most important crash tests, and Honda Scored Good.
 For used shoppers, we feel the CR-V has an edge concerning safety.